Hello! Click on one of our members below to chat on Whatsapp

 Ayahuasca Tour is a psychedelic infusion made up of the extract of two Amazon plants, the Ayahuasca and Chacruno.
 It has psychedelic effects like altered thinking, loss of time sense, and hard emotions for whoever takes it.
 Besides hearing or seeing things that don’t exist.
-Therefore, in recent years, it has become incredibly popular to travel to spiritual retreats with Ayahuasca in the middle of the Peruvian Amazon; these ceremonies are useful to travel to the unconscious, connect with nature and relieve both physical and mental pain.
-For this reason, together with the experts from Orange Nation Peru, we would like to tell you a little more about Ayahuasca in Peru and all its benefits.
+Therefore, in recent years, it has become incredibly popular to travel to spiritual retreats with Ayahuasca in the middle of the Peruvian Amazon.
+These ceremonies are useful to travel to the unconscious, connect with nature and relieve both physical and mental pain.
+We would like to tell you a little more about Ayahuasca in Peru and all its benefits.

-Ayahuasca is a jungle vine that grows in the middle of the jungle.
-It is commonly found in the territories of Colombia, Peru, Bolivia, Brazil, and the Guyanas.
+Ayahuasca is a vine that grows in the middle of the jungle.
+The plant is commonly found in the territories of Colombia, Peru, Bolivia, Brazil, and the Guyanas.
 It is quite revered by the indigenous tribes as well as the shamans of the Andean regions.
-Furthermore, it is considered a “Master Plant”.
+Considered the “Master Plant”.
 The term Ayahuasca derives from the ancient Quechua language.
-The Quechua words “Aya” translates to the dead, while “Huasca” translates to vine or rope.
-That is to say, the “Rope of the Dead” or the Vine of the Dead.
+Quechua word “Aya” translates to the dead, while “Huasca” translates to vine or rope.
 The concoction has been used for more than 5000 years for both individual and collective healing.
 Therefore, If you are looking to visit Machu Picchu, you can enjoy one of these ceremonies.

 According to tradition, these two plants must be collected on a full moon or in the morning.
 In addition, whoever picks it up must be fasting.
 It takes about ten kilos of Ayahuasca to prepare the infusion.
 For this, the Ayahuasca vine is crushed to make them easier to cook.
 Then a kilo of Chacruna is added.
 Depending on the shaman, the concoction can include tobacco and coca leaves.